mitwelten/mitwelten-iot-hardware-poc/README.md

 - http://192.168.1.1/
 - SIM Provider Backend

-## AudioMoth Audio Logger with LiPo Battery
+## AudioMoth Audio Logger with Large Battery
 This audio logging microphone can record and store a broad range of frequencies, triggered by time of day or loudness.

 <img src="https://live.staticflickr.com/65535/51145373400_7879ec11d9.jpg"/>